rcshill/angle_from_points/README.md

-# angle_from_points
+# Angle From Points
 ImageJ plugin that calculates the angle between two lines defined by four points (two points for each line).

 Installation:
-Drag the angle_from_points.Jar file into the plugins directory of ImageJ.
+Drag the Angle_From_Points.Jar file into the plugins directory of ImageJ.

 Usage:
 1) Open ImageJ